 How Do I Find A Trade Signal?

 Where else would you find a trade signal?
 On the price charts of course.
-You need to and scan through your price charts to look for possible trade signals.
+You need to scan through your price charts to look for possible trade signals.
 While you look for your signals, you should have at the back of your mind which currency pairs you’re comfortable trading with.
 Make sure to do this everyday at the same time.

-I suggest you do your analysis between the time that the New York session goes to sleep and the European session wakes up.
+I suggest you do your analysis between the time that the New York session goes to sleep and when the European session wakes up.
 Why this time window? because this is when market activity from the previous day tapers off, and Asian traders take over.
 By the way, Asian market session is not as feverish at the New York or Europe.The more reason why you stick with the former.

 Now where are the best areas to look for trade signals?
 Conventional trading wisdom has it that you point your focus at the following places:trends,levels, and good old price action.
 These three areas is where the action is.
 The trend lookout can be tricky,but to make life less complicated for yourself, just look for higher highs/higher lows and lower lows.